teonbrooks/intro_to_rstudio_tidyverse/README.md

 <td>

-Getting Started with R and RStudio
+Getting Started with R and RStudio, and Data Visualization 2 with
+<code>ggplot2</code>

 </td>